zcourts/ember-cli-sample-project/client/README.md

 ### Code Generators

-Make use of the many generators for code, try `ember help generate` for more details.
+Make use of the many generators for code, try `ember help generate` for more details
-For example
-ember g route user

 ### Running Tests